magento/magento2-functional-testing-framework/docs/metadata.md

 - `auth="adminFormKey"` is used for objects in an Admin area.
 - `auth="customerFormKey"` is used for objects in a storefront.

-You are able to create assurances with `successRegex`, and even optionally return values with `returnRegex`.
+You are able to create assurances with `successRegex`, and, optionally, return values with `returnRegex`.
 You can also use `returnIndex` when `returnRegex` matches multiple values.

 ### Create an object in Admin {#create-object-as-adminFormKey}